What is Fileless Malware?

 The oldest variant of this type of attack is Poweliks, but many have emerged since then, including Kovter and GootKit.
 Malware that modifies registry keys is highly likely to remain in place undetected for extended periods of time.

 Memory-only malware resides only in memory.
 An example of memory-only malware is the Duqu worm, which can remain undetected because it resides exclusively in memory.
-Duqu 2.0 comes in two versions; the first is a back door that allows the adversary to gain a foothold in an organization.
+Duqu 2.0 comes in two versions; the first is a backdoor that allows the adversary to gain a foothold in an organization.
 The adversary can then use the advanced version of Duqu 2.0, which offers additional features such as reconnaissance, lateral movement and data exfiltration.
 Duqu 2.0 has been used to successfully breach companies in the telecom industry and at least one well-known security software provider.

 Adversaries do not limit themselves to one type of attack.
 They use any technology that will help them capture their payload.
-Today, ransomware attackers are using fileless techniques to embed malicious code in documents through the use of native scripting languages like macros or to write the malicious code directly into memory through the use of an exploit.
+Today, ransomware attackers are using fileless techniques to embed malicious code in documents through the use of native scripting languages such as macros or to write the malicious code directly into memory through the use of an exploit.
 The ransomware then hijacks native tools like PowerShell to encrypt hostage files without ever having written a single line to disk.

 Attackers may commence a fileless attack through the use of stolen credentials so they can access their target under the guise of a legitimate user.
 Once inside, the attacker can use native tools such as Windows Management Instrumentation (WMI) or PowerShell to conduct their attack.
 They can establish persistence by hiding code in the registry or the kernel, or by creating user accounts that grant them access to any system they choose.